icebreaker/icebreaker.github.com/_posts/2023-06-25-branchless-line-drawing.md

 }
 ```

-Let's also take a peak at the disassembly, just for funsies no less.
+Let's also take a peek at the disassembly, just for funsies no less.

  ```nasm
  ; cc -O2 -ffast-math -masm=intel -S line.c